vegaprotocol/specs/specs/0045-data-sourcing.md

 1. Type of data source (signed message, internal Vega market data, date/time, Ethereum, etc.)
 1. Data type (e.g. float for a price) - this must be compatible with the usage of the data source (if it is a settlement price, a numeric value would be required; for a trading termination trigger which consumes no data then any data type, etc.).
 Note that it is possible to have more than one "compatible" type, for instance it might be that a number could be a string or a raw numeric value in a JSON data source.
-1. Data source specific detailss (for signed message, public key of sender; for Ethereum, contract address, method name; etc.)
+1. Data source specific details (for signed message, public key of sender; for Ethereum, contract address, method name; etc.)

 Data sources may refer to other data sources, for example:
 1. A data source that takes a source of structured data records as input and emits only the value of a named field (e.g. to return "BTCUSD_PRICE" from a record containing many prices, for instance)